Workforce planning and development

 What's on the SPOL?

-Using the new interactive SPOL format, you can search over 350 occupations and see their current priority status as well as an outline of what evidence is driving each occupation's current rating.
+Using the new interactive SPOL format, you can search over 350 occupational groupings to see their current priority status as well as an outline of what evidence is driving each occupation's current rating.

 Please note that the SPOL is designed and intended to be used for policy planning and research purposes, rather than as a career guidance tool.
 If you’d like to know more about what kind of occupation(s) might suit you or someone you know, please visit the Jobs and Skills WA website.